 If set to True, several typographical improvements will be incorporated into the generated HTML via the Typogrify library, which can be installed via: python -m pip install typogrify

 TYPOGRIFY_IGNORE_TAGS = []

 A list of tags for Typogrify to ignore.
 By default Typogrify will ignore pre and code tags.
-This requires that Typogrify version 2.0.4 or later is installed both en-dashes and em-dashes when it sees two (--) and three (---) hyphen characters, respectively.
-The oldschool_inverted setting turns two hyphens into an em-dash and three hyphens into an en-dash.
+This requires that Typogrify version 2.0.4 or later is installed

 TYPOGRIFY_DASHES = 'default'